famuvie/setup-linux/README.md

 ## How to use

-If you use MS Windows, don't.

 This is a bash script.
 Download and write in a terminal: sh ./main.sh

-Even better: go through the script step by step.
+But this is likely to fail at some point because things evolve fast.
+Better go through the script step by step.
-Some commands might fail due to different system settings, or changes in software packages or repositories.

 You can comment out the features you don't want installed.
 You can also set executable permissions in order to run the script by double-clicking on it.